sylviequin/AbaloneAgePrediction/README.md

 ## The aims of project

+- Cleaning the raw and dirty dataset
 - Explore correlations between physical features and abalone age
-- Apply machine learning models to predict age
+- Apply the basic of machine learning models to predict age
-- Evaluate model performance using RMSE, MAE, and R² metrics
+- Formula the linear metrics between ages and rings

 ---